PacificRebel/PacificRebel/README.md

 ## Channel 4 News journalist 🎬 and Full Stack / Front End Developer

 I'm particularly excited about writing user-friendly apps and immersive scrollytelling pages and I'm currently building with Swift and React (scroll down for details).
+I'm topping up my React skills with Pluralsight courses in my free time - more fun than just working on your own!

 I love it when something small gives people joy, for example,
     <a href="https://wizardly-lumiere-aae737.netlify.app/">simple birthday greeting websites</a> I've built for friends and family instead of cards.